Register Login

 The 203k Rehab Loan is for work requiring over $35,000 or any work requiring structural alteration or repair.
 The full 203k Rehab Loan does have a minimum draw of $5,000.

-It also requires the hiring of a 203k consultant that reviews and oversees the project to verify the feasibility and to keep the project on track.
+The full 203k rehab loan also requires hiring a 203k consultant that reviews and oversees the project to verify the feasibility and to keep the project on track.
 The cost of the consultant is variable depending on the cost of the renovation work.

 The full 203k does require more administration and paperwork than the limited but does allow for much larger projects.